sadleb/braven-platform2/README.md

 **TODO:** talk about pry and other dev and troubleshooting techniques.

+### Development environment setup

+If when you're running `docker-compose up -d` and running into "file not found"/"no such file/directory" errors, it could be a `LF/CRLF` issue that will cause the scripts to execute, for example, `/bin/bash^M`.

+This is caused by `autocrlf=true` in your Git configuration.

+Try re-cloning your repository with the flag:

+    --config core.autocrlf=input

+so it uses whatever exists in the repository instead of having Git control it.

+You can also add the following to your `~/.gitconfig` and `./.git/config`or:

+    [core]
+        autocrlf = input

 ### Accessibility testing

 This project includes [axe](https://www.deque.com/axe/) in development, for live, in-browser accessibility reporting.